Saturday, July 31, 2021

 So many places to stop and explore - Pittsford

-Friendly people, excited to see boats pass through
+Friendly people, excited to see boats passing through

-We crossed the Genesee River which we'd heard was shallow but there was plenty of water for Mystic.
-The canal sits above the houses here.
-We see the rooftops and treetops.
-After the ugly rock cut we pop out into suburban Rochester and the scenery improves.
+After the ugly rock cut, we popped out into suburban Rochester where the scenery improved.
+We crossed the Genesee River which we'd heard was shallow but there was plenty of water for Mystic to pass.
+The canal sits above the houses here, giving us a view of roof and tree tops.
 We heard there were homeless tent cities along the canal but we only saw bicyclists camping.
 We passed under a series of beautiful arched bridges.
 Kayakers paddled beneath them and pedestrians stood in the center of the span to watch us pass below.
-Everyone on the Loop takes photos of these bridges.
-I was not the exception!
+Everyone on the Loop takes photos of these bridges, including me.

 Still a lot of debris in the canal